 2. Placement of the Implant Post

-After the surgery, we will give your mouth time to heal.
+After the implant placement surgery, we will give your mouth time to heal.
 It usually takes roughly 3 to 6 months to heal.
-During this time, we may place a temporary crown or bridge to aid in the healing process, as well as for functional and cosmetic purposes.
-After all, we still want you to be able to use your mouth.
+During this time, we may place a temporary crown or bridge to aid in the healing process.
+It will also serve functional and cosmetic purposes because we still want you to be able to use your mouth.

 We will also create the dental prosthetic that will act as your replacement teeth.
 If we are replacing a single tooth, we will create a lifelike dental crown.
-If we are replacing many teeth, we may create an implant-supported denture, hybrid denture, over-bridge, or an implant-supported bridge.
+We will create an implant-supported denture, hybrid denture, over-bridge, or an implant-supported bridge to replace many teeth.

 3. Placement of the Implant Restoration or Dental Prosthetic